gouldsonium/the-modding-bungalo/_lists/ghoulified/read-me.md

 Make sure the dropdown box on the right is set to `Ghoulified Reality` and press the `Run` button.

 ### Optional Mods
-In MO2 there is a section at the bottom labeled optional all mods in that section can be turned on or off at any time this is also where you can disable perma-death.
+In MO2 there are two sections labeled optional one for game play and one for combat animations.
+All mods in those sections can be turned on or off at any time this is also where you can enable perma-death.

-I have also included ultra wide support but since I don't own an ultra wide myself it may not be perfect.
+Mods to read up on

+- **3BFTweaks** - I recommend you check the guide section for more information.
+- **AD-Mortem perma-death** - This will automatically delete all saves upon dying if you enable it.
+- **Smart Harvest NG AutoLoot** - Can be set to auto loot anything in the game when walking near it.
+By default it only picks up alchemy ingredients.
+- **Modex - A Mod Explorer Menu (AddItemMenu)** - This is your go to mod for testing and potentially fixing bugs in your run.
+- **SKSE Menu Framework** - A menu that controls SKSE mods.
+You can activate it by hitting F1 in game.
+This is also where you can change your FOV

 ### In-game MCM options

 Ghoulified Reality automatically runs the mcm options for you, just stand still until you get a pop up saying it has finished.

 After the mcm is done open your inventory and close it to start 3BFTweaks.

-### Mods to read up on
-3BFTweaks - I recommend you check the guid section for more information.

-AD-Mortem perma-death - This will automatically delete all saves upon dying.

 ## Updating the modlist